mweel1/usa_high_level/index.md

   - title: Open Voice Assistant
     details: Regulations for AI voice assistants to be configurable on mobile phones and other environments, ensuring open access to various marketplace assistants.

-  - title: Virtual Sphere Events
-    details: Virtual sphere events would have capability at federal, state, and city levels, allowing GPS geo-fencing where much like plots of land, when a user in a certain area can press a button and get applications that pertain to that area.
-For example going to a restaurant and getting the menu, or going to a parking garage and purchasing a parking pass, or going to a state park and getting trail maps.

   - title: StarLink Satellite Network
     details: Collaborate with the United Nations and the USA to make the StarLink Satellite system an FCC asset and allow the public to sell Wi-Fi devices under their own businesses in a unified sales platform.
+In exchange a contract will be provided to Elon Musk to provide real-time details of the earth's surface much like Google Maps displays data today.

   - title: Artificial Intelligence Protection Agency
     details: Tools and technologies to evaluate AI models and understand political intents behind foreign actor AI models.
 For example, you could have an Anthropic (USA) vs. Qwen (Chinese) debate on whether Taiwan is a Chinese owned country or an independent country.
 These type of policy questions/conflicts can be debated between AI models, and you can have deep insights into the AI’s training models to uncover their true intent.
 This product is already completed.